The Quantization Model of Neural Scaling: Theory

 \q{{\bf q}}

-We model the Quantization Hypothesis as follows.
-Let $\q$ denote a bit string whose $k^{\rm th}$ bit $q_k=1$ if the $k^{\rm th}$ quantum in the Q Sequence has been learned, and $q_k=0$ otherwise.
+Together these can result in power law neural scaling.
+We model the Quantization Hypothesis as follows, referring to the below as the ``Quantization (or Quanta) Model''.
+Let $\q$ denote a bit string whose $k^{\rm th}$ bit $\q_k=1$ if the $k^{\rm th}$ quantum in the Q Sequence has been learned, and $\q_k=0$ otherwise.
 QH1 implies that the mean loss $L$ is simply a function of $\q$.
-QH2 implies that when $n\equiv\sum_k q_k$ quanta have been learned, we have $q_k=1$ for $k\le n$.
+QH2 implies that when $n\equiv\sum_k \q_k$ quanta have been learned, we have $\q_k=1$ for $k\le n$.
 Let $L_n$ denote the mean loss in this case.
+From QH3, we have that the $k^{\rm th}$ quantum benefits prediction on a randomly chosen sample with probability